camunda/camunda-bpm-platform/webapps/README.md

 The structure is as follows:

+* `assembly` - Java sources and tests for the Camunda web application.
-* `ui` - HTML, CSS and Javascript sources as well as Plugins and tests for the Camunda webapplications Cockpit, Tasklist and Admin.
+* `frontend` - HTML, CSS and Javascript sources as well as Plugins and tests for the Camunda webapplications Cockpit, Tasklist and Admin.

-* `src` - Java sources and tests for the Camunda web application.
+## FRONTEND

-## UI
+### UI

 There are 3 web applications available for the Camunda Platform :